atcha/vue-velocity/README.md

 This project is made with Vuejs, Vue-cli and TailwindCss

-You can see a little demo here : https://pensive-clarke-f6ea25.netlify.com/ Be indulgent it's a WIP :).
+You can see a little demo here : https://pensive-clarke-f6ea25.netlify.com/ You can find the .studio file based on /design/Velocity Studio Be indulgent it's a WIP :).

 ## Project setup